LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### LDAR_crew_init_location (mobile only)

-**Data type:** list
+**Data type:** List of floats

 **Default input:** N/A

 **Description:** A list of coordinates [longitude, latitude] that define the initial location of the LDAR crew.
 It is only required if route_planning or geography is activated.

-**Notes on acquisition:** It is only required if route_planning or geography is activated.
+**Notes on acquisition:** N/A

 **Notes of caution:** Only mobile methods can use this functionality.

 #### deployment_years

-**Data type:** list
+**Data type:** List of integers

 **Default input:** N/A

 **Description:** A list of years used for scheduling.
 Methods can only be deployed during these years.
-For example, [2017,2018] indictates methods can only be deployed in 2017 and 2018\.
+For example, [2017,2018] indicates methods can only be deployed in 2017 and 2018\.
 If not defined, LDAR-Sim aussmes methods can be depolyed every year.

 **Notes on acquisition:** N/A